HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/install/installDXConsoleMode.md

 **Preparing the files for Install**

-Once you have the parts downloaded, create a parent folder wherein the files are to be extracted.
-You can name it as `SETUP` and extract the zip files to the created parent folder.
-As shown in the example below:
+After downloading the files, create a parent folder for extraction.
+Name the folder SETUP, and extract the ZIP files into it.
+For example:

 ![alt text](Images/image1.png)